openai/mle-bench/README.md

 | OpenHands | gpt-4o-2024-08-06 | 11.5 ± 3.4 | 2.2 ± 1.3 | 1.9 ± 1.9 | 5.1 ± 1.3 | 24 | 2024-10-08 | ✓ | ✓ |
 | AIDE | llama-3.1-405b-instruct | 8.3 ± 2.6 | 1.2 ± 0.8 | 0.0 ± 0.0 | 3.1 ± 0.9 | 24 | 2024-10-08 | ✓ | ✓ |
 | MLAB | gpt-4o-2024-08-06 | 4.2 ± 1.5 | 0.0 ± 0.0 | 0.0 ± 0.0 | 1.3 ± 0.5 |  24 | 2024-10-08 | ✓ | ✓ |

+[^1]: With some light assistance from an ensemble of models including
+    Gemini-2.5-Pro, Grok-4, and Claude 4.1 Opus, distilled by Gemini-2.5-Pro.

 ## Benchmarking